ED-IP/Milestone-4-project/README.md

 ## Credits

-- Information about the SCP universe was found in the [SCP Wiki](https://scp-wiki.wikidot.com/)

 ### Code

+- Tutorial about SlideShows, feautured in the home page(https://www.w3schools.com/howto/howto_js_slideshow.asp)

 ### Content

+- Information about the SCP universe was found in the [SCP Wiki](https://scp-wiki.wikidot.com/)

 ### Media